smart-life-tech/00-a2023-FPGA/readme.md

         dataIndex++;
 ```

-- Stores the received character in the `receivedData` array and increments the `dataIndex` for the next character.
+- Stores the received character inm the `receivedData` array and increments the `dataIndex` for the next character.

 ```c
         // Echo the received character to TTY